-\\\\57.
-Before applying finish to your guitar, you'll want to seal off the playing surface of the fretboard with masking tape, as shown in figs 57a and 57b below.
+57. Before applying finish to your instrument, you'll want to seal off the playing surface of the fretboard with masking tape, as shown in figs 57a and 57b below.
 You don't want to put varnish on this surface because it can become gummy over time from your fingers.
-You can oil it lightly (linseed oil) after the rest of the guitar is finished, but we just leave the playing surface unfinished.
+You can oil it lightly (linseed oil) after the rest of the instrument is finished, but we just leave the playing surface unfinished.
 Rosewood has enough natural oils to resist moisture on its own.

-\\\\58.
-Find the little truss rod cover plate and sand one side to prepare it for finish.
-We like to customize the shape a little bit too, though that is not necessary.
-You can narrow it down a little and add more curvature around the edges.
-Then smoothe it all nicely and round the top edges (fig 58).
+58. Find the little truss rod cover plate and sand one side to prepare it for finish.
+We like to taper the flat end a little so it will fit up against the nut nicely when you screw it to the peghead.